Living with GACI/ARHR2 as an Adult

 Some individuals with GACI may also have a congenitally fused cervical spine causing limited mobility in this area.
 In this instance, fiber-optic intubation might be required if conventional airway management is difficult (for example during surgery).

 GACI can lead to an unusual appearance of the retina called peau d’orange.
-Yearly check-ups with an ophthalmologist can help to monitor this and ensure angioid streaks don’t develop which cause damage to the retina and subsequently eyesight.
+Yearly check-ups with an ophthalmologist can help to monitor this and ensure angioid streaks don’t develop, which causes damage to the retina and subsequently eyesight.
 An Amsler chart can be used to test vision weekly at home, ensuring no visual disturbances have occurred.

-There are no known individuals with GACI who have had children of their own.
+There are several adult patients with GACI/ARHR2 who have had children of their own.
 A geneticist can be sought to help discuss any concerns regarding this.
 During pregnancy, close attention must be paid to the mother’s blood results to determine levels of vitamin D that can be depleted during pregnancy.
 Associated joint pain with increased pressure on weight-bearing joints is to be expected.

-Pilates type stretches and exercise such as swimming can help with muscle weakness in those with ARHR2.
-Pain and fatigue are commonly felt in ARHR2 however these are not usually severe enough to impact dramatically on day to day work/living.
+Pilates type stretches and exercises such as swimming can help with muscle weakness in those with ARHR2.
+Pain and fatigue are commonly felt in ARHR2 however, these are not usually severe enough to impact dramatically on day-to-day work/living.